Showing 1 - 1 OF 1

 Openings usually exist for experienced clerical workers with accurate typing and word-processing skills.
 Those with computer skills and technical skills will find employment more quickly.

 The Central Arkansas areas of Jacksonville, Sherwood, North Little Rock, and Little Rock also have professional openings for teachers and lab technicians.

 The Little Rock labor force is drawn from the four-county metropolitan area and beyond.
 The size of the existing civilian labor force in Arkansas is 355,100 and the unemployment rate is stable at 3.2%.
 For a list of Arkansas’s leading employers and other economic information, visit the Little Rock Chamber of Commerce site.

 Be sure to hand carry all employment records and information, resumes, federal employment application, transcripts, certificates, licenses, and letters of recommendation.

 Unemployment compensation may be available for the spouse of a newly assigned military member or civilian employee.
 Unemployment benefits information can be obtained through the Arkansas Department of Workforce Services or the National Conference of State Legislatures web site.

 Jobs in the services sector are plentiful, such as fast food restaurants, entry-level retail sales nurses aides and bank tellers.
 Wages paid in the Little Rock area tend to be lower than many other parts of the United States.
-For job opportunities on base, visit the NAF Employment Office website.
-You can also visit USAJobs.com for other federal job openings.
-The unemployment rate in Little Rock-North Little Rock Metro Area is 5.9%.
-The median household income is $44,058.
+For job opportunities on base visit USAJobs.com for federal job openings.
+The unemployment rate in Little Rock-North Little Rock Metro Area is 3.2%.
+The median household income is $52,123.

-Classes offered by the Little Rock AFB Airman & Family Readiness Center
+Classes offered by the Little Rock AFB Military & Family Readiness Center: